June 2017, Oslo, Norway

 Starting in the 60s, Helly Hansen also worked with several varieties of thermal underwear, and in 1970, Helly Hansen invented the Lifa® base layer, the first technical base layer, a technology that continues to evolve as the best technical base layer to this day.
 This completed Helly Hansen’s three layer formula consisting Helly Hansen Lifa (first layer), FiberPile (middle), and Helly Tech (outer layer).
 Read more about the technologies in the Helly Hansen heritage timeline.

 Helly Hansen gear had its Olympic debut in the 1952 Winter Olympics.
 In the years that followed, Olympic sailors adopted our gear.
 In 1981, as the first Norwegian boat ever, the boat Berge Viking participated in the Whitbread Round the World Race, circumnavigating the globe.
 A custom jacket was designed for the team.
-It was red with two white and one blue horizontal stripes on the chest, one of the most iconic Helly Hansen designs that live on to this day: the Salt Jacket and Salt Power Jacket.
+It was red with two white and one blue horizontal stripes on the chest, one of the most iconic Helly Hansen designs that live on to this day in the Salt Collection.

 It is a dynamic process.
 One of the reasons we've adapted so well is that we are always searching for functional practicality.

 A Continuous Process: Finding Solutions through Technology